farrokhi/dnsdiag/README.md

 pip3 install dnsdiag
 ```

-## From Binary
+## Binary Package

-From time to time, binary version will be released for Windows, Mac OS X and Linux platforms.
+From time to time, binary packages will be released for Windows, Mac OS X and Linux.
 You can grab the latest release from [releases page](https://github.com/farrokhi/dnsdiag/releases).

 ## Docker